paljs/create-nexus-type/README.md

 })
 ```

-## Crete TypeScript types
+## Create TypeScript types

-And have another option to crete TypeScript types to use for your work
+And have another option to create TypeScript types to use for your work

 ### Command options for `create-types`